holidaycheck/morning-katas/week-002-tdd.md

 http://tddbin.com - just JavaScript (incl.
 ES8)

 ## Week 2
-1. TDD Basics, Arrange, Act, Assert
+1. TDD Basics, Arrange, Act, Assert, get familiar with the task, write the first tests and just get rolling.
-2. Ping Pong, give the keyboard to the partner once a new test is red
+2. Ping Pong, give the keyboard to the partner once a new test is red, don't keep the keyboard for longer than 3min, if you didn't get to green and write a new red test in that time, rethink and try to make it simpler, it was probably too complex.
 3. TBD
 4. TBD
 5. TBD